BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

-We construct a set of mock realizations of the real sky as observed by the BICEP/$Keck$ and $Planck$ instruments in order to check for biases and estimate uncertainties in the statistical tests introduced in subsequent sections.
-The baseline dust model in BICEP/$Keck$ analyses is a statistically isotropic Gaussian dust field and is our null hypothesis dust model in this analysis.
-We call this model Gaussian dust (GD).
-It is uncorrelated with the H\textsc{i} morphology template.
+We construct a set of mock realizations of the sky as observed by the BICEP/Keck and Planck instruments in order to check for biases and estimate uncertainties in the statistical tests introduced in subsequent sections.
+The baseline dust model in BICEP/Keck analyses is a statistically isotropic Gaussian-dust (GD) field and is our null-hypothesis dust model in this analysis.
+We call this model GD.
+It is uncorrelated with the H~\textsc{i} morphology template.
 Simulations of this model are created as random Gaussian realizations with a power spectrum defined by its amplitude~$A_{\rm d,353} = 3.75~\mu{\rm K}_{\rm CMB}^2$ at multipole moment $\ell = 80$ and frequency~$\nu=353$~GHz.
 The power spectrum scales spatially as a power law with index $\alpha_{\rm d} = -0.4$ in mutipole \citep{2021PhRvL.127o1301A}.
-In addition to the baseline dust model, we introduce a second component of filamentary dust that is perfectly correlated with the H\textsc{i} morphology template (HI).
-This is one realization based on real H\textsc{i} morphology that is added to 499 realizations of GD.
+In addition to the baseline dust model, we introduce a second component of filamentary dust that is perfectly correlated with the H~\textsc{i} morphology template (HI).
+This is one realization based on real H~\textsc{i} morphology that is added to 499 realizations of GD.